threefoldtech/info_grid/src/getstarted/TF_Connect/TF_Connect.md

 ![farming_tf_wallet_6](./img/farming_tf_wallet_6.png)

 Next, you need to add a valid email address.
-This will be used as a broad KYC.
 You will need to access your email and confirm the Threefold validation email to fully use the Threefold Connect app.

 ![farming_tf_wallet_7](./img/farming_tf_wallet_7.png)